-Jennifer Lopez Flaunts Sandy Buns In A Cheeky Bikini On Instagram: ‘Beach Bum’
+Jennifer Lopez Flaunts Sandy Buns In A Cheeky Bikini On Instagram: 'Beach Bum'

 "Yes mama!!!!
 GOALS 2021," a third wrote with a single red heart emoji.

-“Very nice.
-Happy holiday to you and your family,” one more commented.
+"Very nice.
+Happy holiday to you and your family," one more person commented.